Mikastiv/ocean-space-refined/README.md

 - Scrollbars are more visible (light gray/green instead of almost the same color as background)
 - Selected items in lists (file explorer tree, extension list and more) are more visible (same colors as scrollbars)
 - Struct / classes are orange instead of yellow
-- C++ defines are red instead of yellow
+- C++ defines are orange instead of yellow
 - Removed all underlines in code

 ## Special thanks